 - Mandatory arbitration provision

-Also, recall that IRS and DOL guidance from earlier this summer has suspended certain deadlines for participants to appeal claims until 60 days after the end of the national emergency based on the coronavirus outbreak.
-This national emergency period is still ongoing, so ensure your plan administrator is continuing to resolve claims and respond to appeals as required under your plan.
+Also, recall that IRS and DOL guidance from 2020 suspended certain deadlines for participants to appeal claims until the earlier of (1) the end of the national emergency based on the coronavirus outbreak; or (2) one year.
+Because this is an individual limit, until the national emergency period is formally ended, this will require individual tracking of appeal deadlines.
+We recommend ensuring your plan administrator is continuing to resolve claims and respond to appeals as required under your plan.

 The end of the year presents an opportunity for plan sponsors to review their qualified retirement plans and consider whether their retirement plans have any legally required amendments and whether they want to add any of the features discussed above even before a legally required deadline.
 Please do not hesitate to contact your Alston & Bird attorney to discuss any of these plan amendments or other action items.